rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 #### Simple VCS resource model provider

-Putting the resources.xml file under the control of a source code management tool is a simple solution to controlling and tracking change to the resources.xml file.
+Putting the resources.xml/resources.yaml file under the control of a source code management tool is a simple solution to controlling and tracking change to the resources.xml file.
 Any changes will be committed and the commit messages become an audit